victorubieto/victorubieto.github.io/content/publication/murtagh-2022/index.md

   repository entries.
 This XML description is also lev-eraged in the development of an extension to Bahavioural Markup Language, which will be used within this development to link the divide between the sign language lexicon and the avatar animation interface.

+tags:
+  - Sign Language
+  - Machine Translation

+# Display this page in the Featured widget?
+featured: true

+# Featured image
+# To use, add an image named `featured.jpg/png` to your page's folder.
+image:
+  caption: "ISL plain verb lexicon and lexeme repository XML description."
+  focal_point: ''
+  preview_only: false

 links:
 - name: URL
   url: https://signon-project.eu